alicolville/Weight-Tracker/readme.txt

 == Upgrade Notice ==

 5.2!
-TODO
+Pro Plus now supports photo uploads from your members!

 == Changelog ==

 = 5.2 =

-//TODO: Update feature lisst in plugin and online
-//TODO: Footable locale
-//TODO: mininmise: data.footable.js / ws-ls.js / ws-ls.css
+// TODO: shortcode for number of photos
+// TODO: only show carosel when x number of photos? replace caorsel?
+//TODO: Add photo admin page.
+// TODO: user summary, show the last 5 photos for the user?
+Slider?
+Standard HTML?
+USE TILES GRID - No space with text panel.
+//TODO: Add BW Hover to unite thumbs?

 * Photo Uploads!
 	* New field on attachments "Don't show to public" (set to true by default) to stop user photo's being rendered on standard attachment pages.
+	* Users can now upload / replace / remove a photo alongside their weight / measurement entries.
+	* Admin can view all photos uploaded by a user.
+	* Admin can upload / replace / remove a user's photo.
  	* New shortcode [wlt-photo-oldest] to display the user's oldest photo - Read more: https://weight.yeken.uk/shortcodes/
  	* New shortcode [wlt-photo-recent] to display the user's most recent photo - Read more: https://weight.yeken.uk/shortcodes/

-//TODO: Args for above shortcodes
-		'error-message' => __('No recent photo found', WE_LS_SLUG ),
-		'user-id' => get_current_user_id(),
-		'width' => 200,
-		'height' => 200
-		hide-date
+ 	* New shortcode [wlt-gallery] to display the user's most recent photo - Read more: https://weight.yeken.uk/shortcodes/
+* Improvement: Added "css-class" argument for [wlt-macronutrients-table] shortcode - Read more: https://weight.yeken.uk/shortcodes/
+* Improvement: Added "css-class" argument for [wlt-calories-table] shortcode - Read more: https://weight.yeken.uk/shortcodes/

-* Improvement: Standard Pro Users can now upgrade to Pro Plus for 50% cheaper! //TODO: update: https://weight.yeken.uk/get-pro-plus-existing-license-holders/
+* Improvement: Standard Pro Users can now upgrade to Pro Plus for 50% cheaper!
 * Improvement: [wlt] shortcode has a new argument "hide-photos".
 If set to true, the photo section of the form will be hidden.
-Read more: https://weight.yeken.uk/shortcodes/ //TODO: Update docs
+Read more: https://weight.yeken.uk/shortcodes/
 * Improvement: Added field "photo" to [wlt-if] shortcode.
-Allows you to check if the user has uploaded a photo. //TODO: docs
+Allows you to check if the user has uploaded a photo.
 * Improvement: New hook "wlt-hook-data-entry-deleted" created.
-Fired when an entry is deleted. //TODO: docs
+Fired when an entry is deleted.
 * Improvement: Removed DataTables.js and replaced with Footable.js for advanced data tables.
 This keeps the front end consistent with admin area.
 * Improvement: [wlt-table] has a new argument to disable data being edited / deleted "enable-add-edit".
-Read more: https://weight.yeken.uk/shortcodes/  //TODO docs
+Read more: https://weight.yeken.uk/shortcodes/

-'user-id' => get_current_user_id(),         				'enable-add-edit'

 * Improvement: [wlt-table] user's now have the option to edit their data with this shortcode (not just delete).
 * Improvement: Tweaked form headers to say "Edit" intead of "Add" when editing an entry.
 * Improvement: Editing an entry is done using PHP and HTML. jQuery / Ajax has been removed so more reliable.
+* Improvement: Re-factored all <blockquotes> to use one function to keep things consistent.
 * Bug fix: When display a user's weight entries on Search results, if there are no entries, display nothing instead of 0[weight unit]
 * Bug fix: Don't display "Difference form target" if there is no recent or target weights to calculate from.